rohit06nitbpl/genomics/README.md

 It can be made much faster on cluster using big data technologies like Apache Spark and Hadoop, and They can gather data and push into queue much quickly than a single system.

-# To Do
+# TODO
-1. Upload 1D implementation of Capsules I used for TF Binding Problem
+1. Upload 1D implementation of Capsules, I used for TF Binding Problem
 2. Add Pipeline using tf.data() API and compare performances using real world data like mnist
 3. Complete Distributed implementation using https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks